 Who is it for?

-An external knowledge base is a self-service hub where customers, partners, or vendors can find answers on their own.
+An external knowledge base is a self-service hub where customers, clients, partners, contractors, or vendors can find answers on their own.
 It helps reduce support tickets and makes key information—like product guides, FAQs, and troubleshooting steps—easily accessible.

 Who is it for?